-The purchase of a SPARKS license also includes a remote training of two hours by the Gemmes team.
+The purchase of a SPARKS license also includes a training by the Gemmes team.
 The training covers the use of the educational kit as well as the creation of the most conducive environment for a SPARKS workshop.

 The SPARKS team of directors/producers is composed of six women who share a united vision of human connection, beauty, community and youth empowerment.
 This international team brings vast experience, unique talents and keen awareness of contemporary challenges and opportunities to the project.
 The directors offer a diversity of styles for each episode, while maintaining coherence throughout the series based on their common goal of highlighting positivity and transformation in times of crisis.

-Felicia is an independent filmmaker, documentarian and multi-disciplinary artist, with a passion for social transformation.
+Felicia is an independent cinematographer, documentary filmmaker and multi-disciplinary artist with a passion for social transformation.

-Allison is an award-winning documentary filmmaker whose work is grounded in a passion for sharing stories that empower and amplify.
+Allison is an award-winning documentary filmmaker and cinematographer whose work is based on her passion for sharing powerful stories.

-Geetika is an independent filmmaker whose films have won awards at several international festivals.
-Climate and societal change are recurrent themes in her work.
+Geetika is an independent filmmaker whose films have won awards at international festivals.
+Climate and societal changes are recurrent themes in her work.

 Olivia is a television producer.
-She produces short films ranging from documentaries, through music videos, to global advertising campaigns.
-Olivia collaborates with Jeni on the Australian episodes of SPARKS.
+She produces short films ranging from documentaries to music videos to global advertising campaigns.
+She has also worked on television series and feature films.
+Olivia works with Jeni on the Australian episodes of SPARKS.